ScottMoore0/ni-political-boundaries/README.md

 The 2012 and 1993 boundaries are sourced from OSNI.

-2012 boundaries (used in the 2014, 2019 and 2023 local government elections, and whose Electoral Wards were used to build the 2023 Parliamentary constituencies; the set of boundaries which introduced the system of 11 councils)
+- 2012 boundaries (used in the 2014, 2019 and 2023 local government elections, and whose Electoral Wards were used to build the 2023 Parliamentary constituencies; the set of boundaries which introduced the system of 11 councils)
-1993 boundaries (used in the 1993, 1997, 2001, 2005, and 2011 local government elections, and whose Electoral Wards were used to build the 1997 and 2008 Parliamentary constituencies)
+- 1993 boundaries (used in the 1993, 1997, 2001, 2005, and 2011 local government elections, and whose Electoral Wards were used to build the 1997 and 2008 Parliamentary constituencies)
-1985 boundaries (used in the 1985 and 1989 local government elections) 1973 boundaries (used in the 1973, 1977 and 1981 local government elections; the set of boundaries which introduced the system of 26 councils)
+- 1985 boundaries (used in the 1985 and 1989 local government elections)
+- 1973 boundaries (used in the 1973, 1977 and 1981 local government elections; the set of boundaries which introduced the system of 26 councils)

 From 1923 until 1973, council boundaries comprised the Administrative Counties, meaning the six traditional counties of Antrim, Armagh, Down, Fermanagh, Londonderry* and Tyrone, plus the two county boroughs of Belfast and Londonderry* (centred on those cities and taking some territory from adjacent traditional counties), such that the traditional counties formed a top tier of local government and the county boroughs existed as unitary authorities combining upper- and lower-tier competences; Districts and Boroughs, meaning all urban districts, all rural districts and the two county boroughs, such that the urban and rural districts formed the lower tier of local government, with all urban and rural districts nesting exactly into the Administrative Counties; District Electoral Divisions, from which one or multiple councillors/aldermen were elected to urban districts, rural districts and county boroughs by First Past The Post or the bloc vote system, and which formed the building blocks of Parliament of Northern Ireland constituencies from 1929 onwards and of County Electoral Divisions; Electoral Wards, which were almost always coterminous with the boundaries of District Electoral Division besides a handful of exceptional cases; and County Electoral Divisions, made up of multiple District Electoral Divisions and serving as the unit from which county councillors were elected.

+- 1923 boundaries
+- Various set of boundaries in the interim with incremental, localised changes - ideally, I'd like to have a map for every set of boundaries that was used in an election or a by-election
+- The boundaries as they were immediately prior to the 1973 changes

 *As named in the data.

-## Done:
+## Complete:
 - Westminster Parliamentary constituencies in the area covering Northern Ireland, from 1885 to 2023 (present boundaries).
 Note that these boundaries have also been used for all post-1973 elections to Northern Ireland-wide bodies (the Assembly, the Forum, the Constitutional Convention), and also for the 1921 and 1925 Parliament of Northern Ireland elections.
 - Local government boundaries from 1993 to 2012 (present boundaries).